eoneill27/pe-projects/daily-journal.md

 WP written using PHP as its scripting language and MySQL as its database management system

-During installation, WP uses the informatino you provide about the DB to create tables and store default installation data inside those tables
+During installation, WP uses the information you provide about the DB to create tables and store default installation data inside those tables

 After the installation, WP runs queries to this DB to dynamically generate HTML pages for your website You don't have to create a new .html file for every page - WP handles everything dynamically